-Intune – Backing up and Restoring your environment – New and improved
+Intune – Backup and Restore your environment

 Update – 02/08/2023